zbynekstara/delaunay/README.md

 ```
 ./run <num <delaunay voronoi>>
 ```
-where the `num` argument determines the number of points added to the input file; the default value is `20`.
+* The `num` argument determines the number of points added to the input file; the default value is `20`.
-The `delaunay` argument determines wheteher the delaunay triangulation should be shown; the default is `true`.
+* The `delaunay` argument determines wheteher the delaunay triangulation should be shown; the default is `true`.
-The `voronoi` argument determines whether the voronoi diagram should be shown; the default is `true`.
+* The `voronoi` argument determines whether the voronoi diagram should be shown; the default is `true`.

 This produces an image file named `output.png` with the resulting diagram.